Minority girls less likely to have cervical cancer jab

 "It's vital that girls, along with their parents, understand the importance of both these programmes, which are designed to prevent cancer from developing.

-"As well as cervical cancer, research has shown that HPV also increases the risk of developing other cancers, such as some types of mouth, head and neck cancers, anal cancer and other genital cancers."'Knowledge about the disease'
+"As well as cervical cancer, research has shown that HPV also increases the risk of developing other cancers, such as some types of mouth, head and neck cancers, anal cancer and other genital cancers."

 The HPV vaccine was introduced in the UK in 2008, with a national vaccination programme for girls in Year 8 at school.
 To be fully protected, girls need to receive three doses of the vaccine within six months.